helrond/clbsj.org/_posts/2022-10-31-advent-study-with-the-first-nations-version.md

 ---
 Join us to expand our understanding of the Divine through new biblical translations!

-CLBSJ is pleased to welcome Terry M. Wildman (Ojibwe and Yaqui), lead translator, general editor, and project manager of the [_First Nations Version: An Indigenous Translation of the New Testament_](https://firstnationsversion.com/), for a conversation about this project and an exploration into the rendering of some of our beloved advent texts.
+CLBSJ is pleased to welcome Terry Wildman (Ojibwe and Yaqui), lead translator, general editor, and project manager of the [_First Nations Version: An Indigenous Translation of the New Testament_](https://firstnationsversion.com/), for a conversation about this project and an exploration into the rendering of some of our beloved advent texts.

 Please check back for more information and a registration link.